quangvantiepp/learn_frontend/english-opic/music.md

 I usually listen to music at different times and places.
 In the morning, I like to play music while I get ready for the day.
 It helps me wake up and feel good.
 I also listen to music on my way to work.
 It makes my travel time more enjoyable.

 At home, I often listen to music in my bed room.
-I use my cell phone or computer to play some of my favorite songs.
+I use my cell phone, computer or radio to play some of my favorite songs.
 Sometimes, I listen to music while I cook or do housework.
 It makes these tasks more fun.

 Going to concerts is another way I enjoy music.
 Concerts are very exciting because I can see my favorite musicians perform live, and I can sing along with thousands of other fans